timat35/Rcan/Rcan/cran-comments.md

 There were no ERRORs, WARNINGs or NOTEs.

 ## News
-update test unit for noLD checks
+Add option to select CI level for EAPC.
-Add option to customize axis label in hidden function.
+Change default CI level from 90% to 95%.